 - an open eye for the interests of the company and its various stakeholders

-- aware of international trends in society
+- aware of global trends in society (economic, social, environmental)

 - a social antenna/an antenna for inter-personal dynamics